movshov/heart_anomaly/WRITEUP.md

 ```
 python3 K_Nearest_Neighbor.py -tr <YOUR TRAIN FILE HERE> -te <YOUR TEST FILE HERE> -k <YOUR K NUMBER>
 ```
-You will need to replace <YOUR TRAIN FILE HERE> with whatever file you want to use for your train set and <YOUR TEST FILE HERE> with whatever test file you wish to use.
-K will need to be some integer.
+You will need to replace **YOUR TRAIN FILE HERE** with whatever file you want to use for your train set and **YOUR TEST FILE HERE** with whatever test file you wish to use. **YOUR k NUMBER** will need to be some positive integer.
 Ideally only use ODD numbers to avoid a tie.

 An example with spect-orig files and k being 5 would be as follows:
 ```